 Apple’s €850m Irish data centre project goes up in smoke

-After fighting a seemingly never ending battle with campaigners, Apple has thrown its Ireland data centre project into the ‘too hard basket’.
+After fighting a seemingly never ending battle with campaigners, Apple has thrown its Ireland data center project into the ‘too hard basket’.

-The idea for its €850m data centre in western Ireland was first announced in 2015 but since then has been plagued with planning battles, most recently culminating in the Irish Supreme Court.
+The idea for its €850m data center in western Ireland was first announced in 2015 but since then has been plagued with planning battles, most recently culminating in the Irish Supreme Court.

-Despite being strongly supported by the Irish government, two locals dug their toes in and commenced a lengthy battle against the tech giant’s plans to construct a massive data centre in Athenry.
+Despite being strongly supported by the Irish government, two locals dug their toes in and commenced a lengthy battle against the tech giant’s plans to construct a massive data center in Athenry.

 Ireland’s High Court approved the facility plans in October last year and many thought that would put an end to proceedings, but the plucky locals weren’t finished and recently won a legal argument to take the battle all the way to the Supreme Court.

 This was the straw that broke the camel’s back, as Apple elected to just call it a day and walk away.
 The company released a statement saying:

 “Despite our best efforts, delays in the approval process have forced us to make other plans and we will not be able to move forward with the data center.
 While disappointing, this setback will not dampen our enthusiasm for future projects in Ireland as our business continues to grow.”